hashicorp/vault/website/source/docs/config/index.html.md

   * `tls_min_version` (optional) - Minimum TLS version to use.
 Accepted values are 'tls10', 'tls11' or 'tls12'.
 Defaults to 'tls12'.

-  * `require_consistent` (optional) - If true, then all read requests to Consul will use consistent mode.
+  * `consistency_mode` (optional) - This option configures the consistency mode used with Consul get requests.
 See [consistency modes](https://www.consul.io/docs/agent/http.html#consistency-modes) in Consul for tradeoffs.
-Defaults to "false".
+It can be set to "default" or "strong".
+Defaults to "default".

 The following settings should be set according to your [Consul encryption settings](https://www.consul.io/docs/agent/encryption.html):